 What is Autism Spectrum Disorder (ASD)?

-ABAs and BCBAs commonly use applied behavior analysis to work with students with autism spectrum disorder (ASD).
-The core symptoms of this disorder, according to autismspeaks.org, are “social communication challenges and restricted, repetitive behavior.”
-Some symptoms that can be seen when the child is very young include repetitive behavior, a lack of babbling as a baby, and less responsiveness to their name.
-Many people with ASD are not diagnosed until they are older, and therefore cannot benefit from applied behavior analysis or other therapy until then.
+ABAs and BCBAs often use applied behavioral analysis to work with students with autism spectrum disorder (ASD).
+Autismspeaks.org describes some core symptoms of ASD.
+These are “social communication challenges and restricted, repetitive behavior.”
+Some symptoms that can be seen when the child is very young include:

 Regardless of age, ASD patients often struggle with communication.
-They may have difficulty recognizing when an expression is not meant to be taken literally, and they may misuse eye contact or tone of voice.
-They might struggle with verbal communication – according to the website, about one in three ASD patients are nonverbal.
-They may also struggle with recognizing emotions in others, dealing with their own emotions, taking turns in conversation, and following social norms like personal space.
-Repetitive behavior is also a symptom of ASD.
-Repetitive motions, staring at lights or spinning objects, and resistance to change in routine are all common behaviors.
-In addition, ASD patients often have a deep and specific interest in a particular subject.
+They may have difficulty recognizing when an expression is not meant to be taken literally.
+They may misuse eye contact or tone of voice.
+They might struggle with verbal communication.
+According to the website, about one in three ASD patients are nonverbal.
+They may also struggle with:

 In the case of children with autism, however, there are basic skills that may need to be learned, depending on the child.
 People with ASD often simply need guidance to reach their potential.
 This is where people with an ABA degree and BCBA therapy professionals come into the picture.